derrabus/trbo-notes/notes/2024-10-15-charger-rampup.md

     * "No one gave us the ticket for that yet"

 * Framework: Self-invented based on Slim/Pimple/Twig
+    * Heavily inspired by ZF

 * No tests

 * No static code analysis

+* A lot of dead code
+    * Code is commented out instead of removed
+    * A lot of code that will break when executed, du to missing imports of global classes

+* Implicitly declared properties make it hard to navigate throughh the codebase.

+* The whole project resides in document root

+* Frontend is being migrated from Angular to React